Locally-APN Binomials with Low Boomerang Uniformity in Odd Characteristic: Introduction

 For the case $u\ne\pm1$, the existing studies have focused only on the differential properties of $F_{r,u}$, and no results on their boomerang behavior have been reported so far.
 In contrast, when $u=\pm1$, both the differential and boomerang properties of $F_{r,u}$ have been investigated in several recent works.
 In the following, we concentrate on this particular case.
 Note that $F_{r,-1}$ is affine equivalent to $F_{r,1}$.
 In this case, we simply write

 Recently, several studies have investigated the differential and boomerang spectra of $F_r$ for various choices of $r$.
 These works consistently show that $F_r$ is locally-APN and has boomerang uniformity at most~$2$ in all known cases.
-Lyn \emph{et al.}~\cite{LWZ24} determined the differential and boomerang spectra of $F_{q-2}$, showing that it is locally-PN with boomerang uniformity~$0$ when $p=3$, and locally-APN with boomerang uniformity at most~$1$ when $p\ne3$.
+Lyu \emph{et al.}~\cite{LWZ24} determined the differential and boomerang spectra of $F_{q-2}$, showing that it is locally-PN with boomerang uniformity~$0$ when $p=3$, and locally-APN with boomerang uniformity at most~$1$ when $p\ne3$.
 Mesnager and Wu~\cite{MW25} proved that $F_2$ is locally-APN with boomerang uniformity at most~$2$, and further investigated its differential spectrum.
 They also proved that the boomerang uniformity of $F_2$ equals~$2$, when $q\ge9613^2$.
 However, we will show in Section~\ref{subsec_BS_F2} that the boomerang uniformity of $F_2$ equals~$1$ when $p=3$.
-Yan and Ren~\cite{YR25} independently analyzed the differential spectrum of $F_2$ using a different approach.
-Koo and Kwon~\cite{KK25} studied $F_r$ for $r=\frac{q+1}{4}$, showing that $F_r$ is locally-PN with boomerang uniformity~0 when $q\equiv3\pmod{8}$, and locally-APN with boomerang uniformity~$2$ when $q\equiv7\pmod{8}$.
+Ren and Yan~\cite{RY26} independently analyzed the differential spectrum of $F_2$ using a different approach.
+Koo and Kwon~\cite{KK26} studied $F_r$ for $r=\frac{q+1}{4}$, showing that $F_r$ is locally-PN with boomerang uniformity~0 when $q\equiv3\pmod{8}$, and locally-APN with boomerang uniformity~$2$ when $q\equiv7\pmod{8}$.
 They also provided complete characterizations of the differential and boomerang spectra of $F_r$ in these cases.
 The boomerang properties of $F_{r}$ are summarized in Table~\ref{table_BU_Fr}.
+Here, “O” indicates that the corresponding spectrum is explicitly determined, whereas “X” indicates that it is not.